 They benchmark Acquisition Power Score (APS), an AI-driven gauge of how much of their market footprint actually converts to new paying players.

-Let’s explore why FTD strategy still matter, shows how APS reframes the goal line, and details six evidence-based tactics — welcome offers, UX, gamification, multi-channel outreach, localisation and portfolio optimisation.
+Let’s explore why FTD strategy still matter, shows how APS reframes the goal line, and details six evidence-based tactics: welcome offers, UX, gamification, multi-channel outreach, localisation and portfolio optimization.

 Why first-time deposits are still the north star.